benwhoiam/TicTacToe-using-Minimax-algorithm/README.md

 # Tic Tac Toe Game

 This project is a simple implementation of the classic Tic Tac Toe game using Python and the Pygame library.
-It uses MiniMax algorithm in way that you can never win, either the computer wins, or it's a Tie.
+It uses MiniMax algorithm in a way that you can never win, either the computer wins, or it's a Tie.
 It includes the game logic module, a testing module, and a runner script to start the game.

 ## Table of Contents
 - [Installation](#installation)